fonttools/fontbakery/BRIEF.md

 #### 2.2 checking TTFs as a family

-If a set TTFs is provided, it will be validated as a single family:
+If a set of TTFs is provided, it will be validated as a single family:

     ~/fonts/ofl/family$ fontbakery-check-ttf.py *.ttf ;